knmsn/SwissArmyKnife/readme.md

 # Web Monitor

-Neste repositório, trago o código fonte de software de monitoramento de aplicacoes WEB, Dominios, alem de tambem ter opcoes de Whois e tracer ip.
-O objetivo deste repositório é ajudar a comunidade a se desenvolver , além de manter afiada minhas habilidades desenvolvendo usando a linguagem Python.
+In this repository, I present the source code for software that monitors web applications and domains, as well as provides options for Whois and IP tracing.
+The goal of this repository is to help the community grow while also keeping my skills sharp by developing in Python.

-## Versões
+## Versions

-**23/08/2020**
+**08/23/2020**

-- [x] Criacao do banco de dados do projeto [MYSQL / MYSQLFILE]
+- [x] Creation of the project's database [MYSQL / MYSQLFILE]
-- [x] Criacao da tabela de usuarios [MYSQL / MYSQLFILE]
+- [x] Creation of the users table [MYSQL / MYSQLFILE]
-- [x] Criacao da tabela de aplicacoes WEB a serem monitoradas [MYSQL / MYSQLFILE]
+- [x] Creation of the web applications table to be monitored [MYSQL / MYSQLFILE]
-- [x] Sistema de login [ JAVA / NETBEANS ]
+- [x] Login system [JAVA / NETBEANS]
-- [x] Sistema de verificacao de integridade de aplicacoes WEB cadastradas no banco de dados na tabela da pagina inicial por web scrapping [ JAVA / NETBEANS ]

-**24/08/2020**

-- [x] Adicao de area "Sobre" , com informacoes sobre o projeto ao menu.
+- [x] Web application integrity verification system for registered applications in the database, displayed on the homepage using web scraping [JAVA / NETBEANS]

+**08/24/2020**

+- [x] Added "About" section with project information to the menu.